nluongo/figureman/README.md

 # Running:

-The pipleline DAG will appear in the airflow web UI under ImportToFirefly.
+The pipeline DAG will appear in the airflow web UI under ImportToFirefly.
 Unless and until the 2FA can be automated, this running on a schedule is not particularly useful.
 So it simply runs ad-hoc when you prompt it in the UI.
+There is also a DailyImport DAG that runs only the import task on a daily interval.
+This is intended to clean up any extra transactions that were downloaded but not imported during the ad-hoc run.

 ## TODO: